yung-turabian/yash/README.md

-# YaSH🐚 - Yet Another SHell
+# YaSHY🐚

-yash is an attempt to bring the world of Emojis to the shell.
+yashy is an attempt to bring the world of Emojis to the shell.

 ## Philosophy

 Nihilism.

+## Features

+.
+Foreground and background jobs
+.
+Job processing system

 ## So Far...